Donald Trump says he'll be in court for a New York trial scrutinizing his business practices

 Among the allegations were that Trump claimed his Trump Tower apartment in Manhattan — a three-story penthouse replete with gold-plated fixtures — was nearly three times its actual size and worth an astounding $327 million.
 No apartment in New York City has ever sold for close to that amount, James said.

 Trump valued Mar-a-Lago as high as $739 million — more than 10 times a more reasonable estimate of its worth, James claimed.
-Trump’s figure for the private club and residence was based on the idea that the property, now a private club, could be developed for residential use, but deed terms prohibit that, James said.
+Trump’s figure for the Palm Beach, Florida, private club was based on the idea that the property could be developed for residential use.
+While Trump lives there, deed terms prohibit further residential development on the property, James said.

 Trump has denied wrongdoing, arguing in sworn testimony for the case that it didn’t matter what he put on his financial statements because they have a disclaimer that says they shouldn’t be trusted.